Abstract Information

 • Patient-Centered Care, Delivery, and Access to Care, Health-Related Quality of Life and Patient-Reported Outcomes;

-• Case Report & Case Series (Only considered for poster presentation)
+• Case Report & Case Series (Only considered for poster/e-poster presentation)

 Each abstract should follow the following structure: